 - While doing the move, focus on keeping your abs tight to help support your body.

 For a more challenging move, try raising your knees off the ground so that the only parts of your body touching the ground are the side of your foot and your forearm.

 You can also incorporate hip dips.
 To do this, while in your side-plank position, slowly lower your hip an inch or two and then slowly lift it back up.
 Repeat this for 30 seconds to a minute.

 It can be tempting to rush through bicycle crunches, but the key to this move is slow, controlled movements.

 - Lie on your back with your hands behind your head and your knees bent.

-- Lift your shoulders and head off of the ground as you engage your abs.
+- Lift your shoulders and head off the ground as you engage your abs.
 At the same time, lift your feet off the ground, keeping your knees bent, so that your shins are parallel to the ground.

 - Slowly twist your body so that your left elbow moves toward your right knee.
 As you twist your body, extend your left leg straight out in front of you.